andydarko/MSKLC-IT/README.md

 # locale_it.h

-IT keyboard layout for Malduino n WiFiDuck
+IT keyboard layout for Malduino

 made with <3